Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$

+This finding agrees with recent ARPES results which identify gapping around the states at the M-points \cite{wang2021distinctive}.

-It is worthwhile to consider the impact of choosing alternative Fermi levels in the DFT models (i.e. away from $E_\text{F,exp}$), in the comparison between models and the data.
+When matching ARPES or other Fermi-surface sensitive probes, it is worthwhile to consider the impact of choosing alternative Fermi levels in the single-layer DFT models (i.e. away from $E_\text{F,exp}$), in the comparison between models and the data.
 In the low frequency regime for the undistorted structure, multiple orbits appear when moving both above and below $E_\text{F,exp}$, mimicking the multiple modes found in the experiment; however, this scenario can be precluded with the following arguments: (1) For the case where $E_\text{F}$ lies below $E_\text{F,exp}$---in the regime where multiple low frequency orbits appear---the multiplicity of the high-frequency modes does not match the data, as the C-II mode is absent.
 (2) For the case where $E_\text{F}$ lies above $E_\text{F,exp}$, the C-II and B-I orbits are quickly gapped out in the distorted structures, leaving no explanation for the five mid-frequency oscillations.